bookofproofs/bookofproofs.github.io/_sources/history/20th-century/sunyer.md

 ### Mathematical Profile (Excerpt):
 * Maria Carbona i Balaguer, Àngels Carbona i Balaguer and Ferran Carbona i Balaguer (1909-1979) were first cousins of Ferran Sunyer who were orphaned at a young age and brought up by Àngela Balaguer.
-* Ferran Carbona was three years older than Ferran Sunyer, the subject of this biography.
 * This, we will see, is not irrelevant to a later positive episode in Ferran Sunyer's life.
-* Ricard Sunyer had died of tuberculosis, a few months before the death of Àngela's sister, when his son Ferran was only two years old.
-* Ricard Sunyer had followed the family tradition of becoming a physician, having a father and grandfather who were also doctors.
 * Ferran Sunyer was born with a severe motor disability which soon became apparent.
-* Ferran's mother was very surprised to discover that when he reached the age of four he was able to read.
 * There would have been no possibility of Ferran attending school.
-* The family moved to Barcelona where Sunyer lived for the rest of his life.
-* We have said that Sunyer was educated by his mother but as she knew no mathematics we need to try to understand how this severely disabled boy developed into what many consider to be the leading Spanish mathematician of his day.
 * Sunyer had practically no use of his hands.
 * That notebook full of formulas was the only tool Sunyer used in his work.
 * Discovering an error on the book, Sunyer found a correct proof and, in early 1934, sent a short paper to Émile Picard who was the secretary of the Académie des Sciences in Paris.